TL;DR

 A significant liability risk emerges when charging from a domestic socket and trailing a cable across a public pavement or footpath.
 If a member of the public trips over your cable and injures themselves, they could make a personal injury claim against you.
 A comprehensive motor insurance UK policy should include public liability cover, but it's always best to check the specifics.

 Safety Tip: Never trail a cable across a public path.
 If you have no alternative, use a highly visible, heavy-duty cable protector and only charge when absolutely necessary.
-The best solution is a dedicated off-street charging point.
+A suitable option for your circumstances is a dedicated off-street charging point.

 Smart Charging and Insurance Discounts